 Step 13: Use the dimension tool to define the angle between the base of the jig and the slanted edge.
 Set this value to 45 degrees.
-To dimension an angle, pick the slanted line with the LMB, pick the base line with the LMB, then move the cursor between the two and press the MMB to locate the dimension.
-Type 45 <Enter> to set the angle to 45 degrees.
+To dimension an angle, pick the slanted line with the LMB, pick the baseline with the LMB, then move the cursor between the two and press the MMB to locate the dimension.
+Type 45 <Enter> to set the angle to 45

 - Step 14: The base dimension can be any value; however, a value near 4.25 inches looks reasonable.
 See Figure 3-55.
 To change a dimension, double-click LMB on it, then type in the new value followed by the <Enter> key.
 Will a base size of 4.5, 4.0, or 3.25 work? - Step 15: It may appear that all necessary dimensions are shown for the jig; however, this is not true.
 The slanted side of the jig is controlled by the line being tangent to the outer diameter of the pipe.
-Without the pipe present this slanted line could move.
+Without the pipe present, this slanted line could move.
 We need to add another dimension in this sketch to completely define the jig.
 Select the Dimension tool again. - Step 16: Select the horizontal line at the top of the jig with the LMB.
 Move upward a bit, then press the MMB to locate the dimension.
 Note that a "Resolve Sketch" window appears.
 See Figure 3-56.
 This appears because the sketch as defined is completely defined and we are trying to add another dimension.
-One constraint and 4 dimensions must be modified.
+Several constraints and dimensions need to be modified in order to add this dimension.
 A reference dimension is a dimension shown on a sketch that is not necessary to define the sketch.
 When the window appears, be sure the new dimension is highlighted, then pick the Dim>Ref button.
 Pick OK.